 Download the tool from the official website.

-This is another one we need to look at because it’s quite good as well.
-You see, BulletsPassView doesn’t showcase the password from within the password box, but only within the pain window of the software itself.
+We need to look at this one because it’s also quite good.
+You see, BulletsPassView doesn’t showcase the password from within the password box but only within the pain window of the software itself.

-To find passwords, you must click on the scan button to locate all passwords that are currently on screen via a text box.
-Once that is done, all passwords should show up without issues inside of BulletsPassView.
+To find passwords, you must click on the scan button to locate all currently on-screen passwords via a text box.
+Once that is done, all passwords should appear without issues inside BulletsPassView.

 It works great in many browsers, including Internet Explorer.
-In fact, most of these tools will work best in older versions of web browsers, so bear that in mind.
+Most of these tools will work best in older versions of web browsers, so bear that in mind.

 We should also point out that this tool comes with a command-line option, so if you’re that type of person, we suspect you’ll feel right at home.